bytebase/bytebase.com/content/docs/vcs-integration/troubleshoot.md

 ![duplicate-version](/content/docs/vcs-integration/troubleshoot/duplicate-version.webp)

-This usually happens if a version has been succesfully applied, and you are trying to modify the existing file having that version string.
+This usually happens if a version has been successfully applied, and you are trying to modify the existing file having that version string.
 This is a typical sequence causing the error:

 1. You create a new migration `00890_my_feature.sql` and merge it.
 1. The merge event creates a Bytebase issue.